 On this page

-Deploying on MIOSA means turning a Sandbox into a stable production URL backed by immutable build artifacts, versioned history, and instant rollback.
-Once published, the URL never changes — only which version it points at.
+Deploying on MIOSA means turning a Sandbox into a stable production app/site/API backed by immutable versions, health checks, and a public URL returned by the API.
+Once published, the deployment URL stays stable - new publishes change which version it points at.

 The deployment pipeline